alexmuntean/jboss-7.2-osgi-blueprint-gemini-poc/README.md

-These are proof-of-concepts for JBoss AS 7 with using Gemini Blueprint.
+These are proof-of-concepts for JBoss AS 7.2 using Gemini Blueprint.

 Build with mvn clean package, deploy with mvn jboss-as:deploy.